-Two of the top online sportsbooks already announced pre-launch registration offers in Michigan.
-Both FanDuel and DraftKings announced its Michigan promotions to celebrate the anticipated launch of online sports betting in Michigan.
+Some of the top online sportsbooks already announced pre-launch registration offers in Michigan.
+So far, BetRivers, FanDuel, BetMGM, and DraftKings all announced Michigan promotions to celebrate the anticipated launch of online sports betting in Michigan.

 Keep up-to-date on developments in our Michigan Online Sports Betting Guide.

 Virginia legalized sports betting in March 2020, with the legislation going into effect in July 2020.
 Virginia’s gambling laws permit brick-and-mortar casinos to open in a handful of cities in the state.
 There will most likely be retail sportsbooks at some of these casinos as well.

 What is more exciting is that the gambling bill legalized online sports betting in Virginia.
 On September 15, 2020, the Virginia Lottery, which will regulate sports betting, finalized its rules and regulations.
 This process opened the application process for standalone online sportsbooks to operate in the state.
 We could see Virginia sportsbook apps launch in early 2021.